ltelab/disdrodb/docs/source/quick_start.rst

 This quick start guide demonstrates how to download raw disdrometer data from the DISDRODB Decentralized Data Archive and generate DISDRODB products on your local machine.

-**Prerequisites**
+**Prerequisites:**

 - Virtual environment with DISDRODB installed (see :ref:`Installation <installation>`)
 - DISDRODB Metadata Archive cloned locally
 - Sufficient disk space for raw data and products

-**What You'll Learn**
+**What You'll Learn:**

-- Configure DISDRODB directories
+- How to configure DISDRODB directories
-- Download station data
+- How to download station data from the archive
-- Generate DISDRODB L0, L1, and L2E products
+- How to generate DISDRODB L0, L1, and L2E products
-- Open and analyze products with xarray
+- How to open and analyze products with xarray
-- Explore available stations
+- How to explore available stations and filter by criteria

 1. Download the DISDRODB Metadata Archive